 Community Police Academy

-Have you ever wondered what the police are doing when you see a patrol car rushing to get somewhere?
-Join Kent Police for an informative series of classes about our department.
-The current session of the Community Police Academy began Wednesday, March 12, 2014.
-Registration is now closed.
+Have you ever wondered what the police are doing when you see a patrol car with the lights and siren on?
+Do you wonder what goes on inside the police station?
+Join us for a six week informative series of classes about our department!

 There is no cost for participating in the Community Police Academy.
 It is open to adults, 18 years or older, that live, work, or have an interest in the City of Kent and the Kent Police Department.
 For security reasons, all applicants must pass a background check.
 Persons with a felony conviction or recent misdemeanor conviction will not be considered for participation.